sabertazimi/awesome-notes/programming/web/javascript/javascriptAdvancedNotes.md

 #### requestAnimationFrame

-run scripts as early as possible
+run scripts as early as possible:
+`requestAnimationFrame()` runs after the CPU work is done (UI events and JS scripts), and just before the frame is rendered (layout, paint, composite etc.).

 ### CSS